How to Prepare Your Airbnb or Holiday Cottage for Christmas

-Provide a scrumptious Christmas hamper
+Provide a festive hamper

 The holidays are known for relishing tasty treats and beverages which evoke the feelings of cosiness and nostalgia.
 Surprise your guests upon arrival with an extra special Christmas welcome pack filled with festive goodies.